Leaving your studies completely - ('withdrawing')

 OD (ordinary duration of current course) +1 (extra ‘plus one’ year) – PC (previous Higher Education study)

 (This means that in the first year this student would only be eligible for a Maintenance Loan plus any Supplementary Grants.
-In years 2 and 3 they would also be eligible for a Tuition Fee Loan i.e. for full Student Finance.
+They would not be entitled to a Tuition Fee Loan in their first year and would have to self-fund their tuition fees.
+In years 2 and 3 they would become eligible for a Tuition Fee Loan as well as the Maintenance Loan i.e. full Student Finance.
 The years of full Student Finance are always payable in the later years of the course).

-If you have compelling personal reasons for withdrawing from your course, or you had to re-take periods of study out of attendance during the course you are withdrawing from, you might be able to apply to Student Finance England for discretionary funding for the new course.
+If you have compelling personal reasons for withdrawing from your course, or you had to re-take periods of study out of attendance during the course you are withdrawing from, you can apply to Student Finance England to be considered for discretionary funding for your new course.
+If approved, SFE can agree to award you additional years of Tuition Fee Loan for your new course.
 Please contact a Welfare Adviser in the Advice and Counselling Service for advice.
 See also the previous section of this advice guide Re-taking a period of study due to Compelling Personal Reasons.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.